Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Opening dBase Table

 Opening the dBase File is comparatively a simple operation.
-Create an SQL string with a reference to the dBase Database Folder, the Table Name, and the dBase Version (dBase III, IV, or 5.0) of the Table and open the Recordset directly.
+Create an SQL string with a reference to the dBase Database Folder, the Table Name, and the dBase Version (dBase III, IV, or 5.0) of the Table, and open the Recordset directly.
 The sample SQL String is given below:

 strSql = "SELECT Employee.* FROM Employee IN 'C:\MydBase'[DBASE III;];"

-If you don't have a dBase file on your Machine to try this out you can Export one of your own Microsoft Access Tables to dBase III, IV, or 5.0 Versions.
+If you don't have a dBase file on your Machine to try this out, you can export one of your own Microsoft Access Tables to dBase III, IV, or 5.0 Versions.

-Exporting Employees Table as dBase Table
+Exporting Employees Table as a dBase Table

 1. Create a Folder on your Disk C:\MydBase.